Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

-where i is the PMT number, $\mathrm{\epsilon^{S1}}$ denotes the per-PMT light collection efficiency for S1.
-QE is the quantum efficiency of each PMT, CE = $70\%$ is the collection efficiency from the photocathode to the first dynode.
-Our model predicts a g$_1$ of $(0.127\pm 0.007)$~PE/ph, which is in agreement with the value of 0.12~PE/ph determined from the analysis of raw peak level data.

-For the S2 signal, electrons liberated by ionization drift upwards, are extracted into the gas phase, and produce proportional scintillation.
-To accurately model this process, we coupled the \textit{RelicsSim} software with Garfield++~\cite{garfieldpp} to simulate the electron trajectories and subsequent scintillation, as depicted in Fig.~\ref{S2_sim}.

-The SEG, representing the mean number of detected photons per electron extracted from the liquid, is given by:

-where $\epsilon^{S2}_{i}$ denotes the per-PMT LCE for the S2 signal (derived from the Garfield++ coupled simulation shown in Fig.~\ref{S2_sim}), and $N_{\gamma}$ = 288 is the photon yield per electron obtained from Garfield++ simulations at the prototype extraction field.
-The model predicts an SEG of $(34.6\pm 2.0)$PE/e$^-$, which is consistent with the value of 34.3 determined from data analysis presented in Fig.\ref{fig:se_hist}.
+The generation of the S2 signal via proportional electroluminescence in the gas gap was modeled using the Garfield++~\cite{Garfieldpp} coupled optical simulation shown in Fig.~\ref{S2_sim}.
+Based on this simulation, the volume-averaged S2 LCE, $\mathrm{\overline{LCE}_{S2,sim}}$, is determined to be $\mathrm{48.5\%}$.

-In summary, the \textit{RelicsSim} simulation, tuned via AFT matching against $^{37}$Ar calibration data, accurately reproduces multiple empirical results, including g$_1$ and SEG.
+In summary, the \textit{RelicsSim} simulation, tuned via AFT matching against $\mathrm{^{37}Ar}$ calibration data, determined the key optical model parameters.
+Consequently, the S1 LCE map derived from this model serves as a critical basis for signal correction in the subsequent analysis.
 This capability not only validates our understanding of the true optical parameters but also provides a reliable model for the future RELICS experiment, laying the foundation for an optimized detector design.